soupi/learn-haskell-blog-generator/src/04-markup.md

 In this chapter we will define our own simple markup language and parse documents written in this language into Haskell data structures.

-Our simple markup language will contain the following features:
+Our markup language will contain the following features:

-- Headers - prefix by a number of `*` characters
+- Headers: prefix by a number of `*` characters
-- Paragraphs - a group of lines without empty lines in between
+- Paragraphs: a group of lines without empty lines in between
-- Unordered lists - a group of lines each prefixed with `- `
+- Unordered lists: a group of lines each prefixed with `- `
-- Unordered lists - a group of lines each prefixed with `# `
+- Unordered lists: a group of lines each prefixed with `# `
-- Code blocks - a group of lines each prefixed with `> `
+- Code blocks: a group of lines each prefixed with `> `

 Here's a sample document which we will use as an example: